shayans66/Codepath_SITE_Application_Ethan_Sarnevesht/README.md

 The following **additional** features are implemented:

-- [x] Time left for each turn and lives are rendered to screen every decisecond
+- [x] Time left for each turn is rendered to screen every decisecond
+- [x] Current amount of lives are on updated on screen

 ## Video Walkthrough